Glucosamine is a molecule that occurs naturally within your body, but it’s also a popular dietary supplement.

 Glucosamine supplements are made from natural sources — such as shellfish shells or fungi — or manufactured artificially in a lab.

-Glucosamine supplements are available in three forms (1):
+Glucosamine supplements are available in two forms (1):

 - Glucosamine sulfate